DROUGHT RISK EFFECTS ON LIVELIHOODS OF RURAL COMMUNITIES IN CHIPINGE SOUTH, ZIMBABWE

 How to Cite

 Witness Mutero & Clemance.
 J. Mutekwa.
 (2018).
 DROUGHT RISK EFFECTS ON LIVELIHOODS OF RURAL COMMUNITIES IN CHIPINGE SOUTH, ZIMBABWE.
 International Journal of Research Science and Management, 5(2), 147–164.
-Retrieved from https://ijrsm.com/index.php/journal-ijrsm/article/view/284
+Retrieved from http://ijrsm.com/index.php/journal-ijrsm/article/view/284

 Issue